victoriarainc/CodeSnippets/README.md

 The application includes:

-a comprehensive set of tests for all controllers and models registration and login the ability to create a snippet the ability to see a list of all your snippets the ability to see a list of all your snippets for a specific language the ability to see a list of all your snippets for a specific tag allow you to look at an individual snippet an API to allow for creating and viewing of snippets as listed above
+registration and login
+the ability to create a snippet the ability to see a list of all your snippets the ability to see a list of all your snippets for a specific language the ability to see a list of all your snippets for a specific tag allow you to look at an individual snippet